 - RavensProblem: A single problem, such as the one shown earlier in this document.
-This is the most complicated and important class in the project, so let’s break it into parts.
-RavensProblem includes:
+A RavensProblem includes:

 - A Dictionary of the individual Figures (that is, the squares labeled “A”, “B”, “C”, “1”, “2”, etc.) from the problem.
 The RavensFigures associated with keys “A”, “B”, and “C” are the problem itself, and those associated with the keys “1”, “2”, “3”, “4”, “5”, and “6” are the potential answer choices.